 With over 190,000 COVID-19 deaths to date, and 1,000 more each day, America’s life expectancy may appear to be plummeting.

-In a new study, researchers have found that COVID-19 is likely to shorten the average U.S. lifespan in 2020 by only about a year.
+In a recent study at the University of California, Berkeley, researchers found that COVID-19 is likely to shorten the average U.S. lifespan in 2020 by only about 1 year.